jpalley/simple_analytics_tracker/public/simple_analytics_implementation.md

 });
 ```

-## Configuration Options

-When initializing the tracker, you can configure the following options:

-- `serverUrl` (required): The URL of your analytics server
-- `enableScrollDepth`: Set to `true` to track how far users scroll on your pages
-- `enableEventLogging`: Set to `true` to enable additional event logging
-- `customParameters`: An array of custom URL parameters you want to track

-## Hubspot Integration

-The tracker automatically looks for and sends the Hubspot tracking cookie (`hubspotutk`) if it's available on your site.

-## Technical Details
+## Automatic Features

-The script:
+The tracker automatically:
-- Generates a visitor UUID before the tracking script loads
+- Generates a visitor UUID and stores it in localStorage
-- Loads the tracking script asynchronously to avoid blocking page rendering
-- Automatically tracks page visits and user interactions
+- Tracks page visits and user interactions
 - Captures UTM parameters and other tracking parameters from URLs
+- Monitors email input fields and identifies users when they enter an email
+- Looks for and sends the Hubspot tracking cookie (`hubspotutk`) if available
 - Sends all data to your specified analytics server endpoint

+## Technical Details

+The script uses the Configuration Object Pattern for initialization.
+Simply set up the `window.VisitorLoggerConfig` object before loading the script, and it will automatically initialize with your settings.
+The script loads asynchronously to avoid blocking page rendering.